The DfE's Green Paper Support and Aspiration: A new approach

 Emerson et al, 2011

-Toxic early life stress (ELS) may induce persistent
+influences.
+Toxic early life stress (ELS) may induce persistent hyper-sensitivity to

 Gunnar et al, 2009